AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 `VDU 23, 0, &85, channel, 2, volume`

 Sets the volume of the specified channel.
 The volume is a value from 0 to 127, where 0 is silent and 127 is full volume.
-Values above 127 will be treated as 127.
+Values over 127 will be treated as 127 (with one exception described later).

+Specifying a channel of -1 (or 255) will set the global sound system volume level.
+(Requires Console8 VDP 2.5.0 or later.)

 Using this command provides more direct control over a channel than the play note command.
 It can be used to adjust the volume of a channel that is already playing a note.

 Setting a non-zero volume level on a channel that is silent and not playing a note will cause the channel to play a note at the specified volume for an indefinite duration.
 The note will be played at the frequency that was last set on the channel.

-Setting the volume to zero will silence the channel.
-This can curtail the playback of a note that is currently playing, or silence a channel that is playing an indefinite duration note.
+Setting the volume to zero on a channel that is playing a note will silence the channel.
+Whether this also aborts the note playback will depend on the VDP version you are using, and how you have set up the channel.

+Up to the Console8 VDP 2.4.0 release, setting the volume to zero will always abort note playback on a channel.

+From Console8 VDP 2.5.0 onwards, for channels that are playing a sample that has not reached the end of playback, setting the volume to zero will allow that sample to continue playing.
+Attempting to play a new note on that channel will restart the sample.
+Changing the sample will abort playback.
+To guarantee stopping sample playback, set the duration to zero.
+Behaviour for channels using other waveform types is unchanged.

+Returns back the volume level set or -1 (255) to indicate a failure.
+Attempting to set the volume to -1 (or 255) on Console8 VDP 2.5.0 or later will _not_ attempt to change the volume but instead will just return back the current volume level.

-Does not currently return a status.
+Prior to Console8 VDP 2.5.0 this command did not return a status.

 ### Special case: Volume envelope